 Boil some rice with a lot of water, let cool, give her the liquid off the rice.
 This works.

 One of my sons was sensitive to milk as an infant.
 We had to put him on soy milk until he was a toddler.
-Have you had the child checked for any allergy or sensitivity to dairy products?

 I hope you have called your toddlers pediatrician!
 That is the very best person to ask advice because they know your little one!